Star Trek Generations

 The final battle of Kirk and Picard vs. Soran is spectacularly uninteresting.
 Lots of people have complained that it was a lousy death for Kirk, but there’s no such thing as a good death, and at least he helped save a solar system that included two hundred million inhabitants.
 No, it’s just that the whole thing is just perfunctory and boring and full of middle-aged men flailing on catwalks and bleah.
 Shatner, at least, is having fun with it—”Call me Jim!”—which is pretty much all that’s memorable about it.

-Speaking of things that aren’t memorable, man, do the Trek movies have trouble coming with things to call their planet-threatening menaces.
+Speaking of things that aren’t memorable, man, do the Trek movies have trouble coming up with things to call their planet-threatening menaces.
 I mean, we start with “V’ger,” which sounds like a badly thought out comic book sound effect, then we have “the probe,” and now we have “the ribbon.”
 What’s next, the doily?

 Also, if Picard could leave the Nexus any time, why not come back to Ten-Forward when he first met Soran, only this time come with a security detail and throw his ass in the brig?
 As it is, we never do find out how Soran managed to beam off the Enterprise to the observatory to capture La Forge without anyone noticing.
 Then again, nobody noticed that Soran put a frickin’ camera on La Forge’s VISOR, either…